Dome Club Ltd

 - Spherical mirror projection provides between 28% better resolution (16:10 projectors) and 58% better resolution (16:9 projectors) than fisheye projection:

-- We also sell fisheye projectors.
+- We also sell fisheye lens projectors.
 Yet customers hardly ever buy them because they are TRIPLE the cost of spherical mirror projection, with significantly lower resolution

-- Why then do people sometimes buy fisheye projectors?
+- Why then do people sometimes

 - possibly they’re not aware of the relatively new spherical mirror projection option

-- fisheye projection produces a full, uninterrupted horizon (whereas a spherical mirror creates small shadows on the dome behind it)
+- fisheye lens projection produces a full, uninterrupted horizon (whereas a spherical mirror creates small shadows on the dome behind it)

 - Yet consider this: